patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/card/card.md

 ### Selectable cards
 It is often useful to make cards selectable.
-PatternFly supports two types of selectable cards.
+PatternFly supports two types of selectable cards:

 1. **Multi-select card:** A multi-select card has a checkbox in the upper righthand corner.
 Users may select cards for performing global actions against by selecting the checkbox.